BREATHE Trainees

 Adrienn Varga, PhD

 Dr. Varga’s research focuses on the role of opioid-sensitive respiratory neurons in the brain in both normal breathing and under the influence of opioids.
-As an Assistant Professor in the Department of Neuroscience, her research focuses on determining the cellular, circuit, and network-level mechanisms whereby respiratory control neurons in the brainstem interact with central circuits to shape each breath.
+As an Assistant Professor in the Department of Neuroscience, her research aims to determine the cellular, circuit, and network-level mechanisms whereby respiratory control neurons in the brainstem interact with central circuits to shape each breath.
 Current projects are focusing on a neural pathway that her lab recently discovered between the locus coeruleus and pontine respiratory group, that may be pivotal in understanding state-dependent influences on breathing.

 Adrienn Varga